Building Firefox On Windows

-Please note that Mozilla will not build if the path to the installation folder of some tools contains spaces or other breaking characters such as pluses, quotation marks, or metacharacters.
-The Visual Studio tools and SDKs are an exception -- they may be installed in a directory which contains spaces.
+Note: Mozilla will not build if the path to the installation tool folders contains spaces or other breaking characters such as pluses, quotation marks, or metacharacters.
+The Visual Studio tools and SDKs are an exception - they may be installed in a directory which contains spaces.
 It is strongly recommended that you accept the default settings for all installation locations.